hemant1491/website_traffic_ADword_analysis/README.md

 | `keyword_difficulty`    | Dimension    | Keyword difficulty ratings                 | `keyword_id`  | Excel           |

 ## ✅ Key Features
-- Assign keyword IDs using Python
+- Assign and manage keyword IDs using Python
-- Build relational data model (fact + dimensions)
+- Build normalized relational structure in MySQL
-- Create fact table schema first to ensure data alignment
+- Clean data pipeline from raw Excel to BI dashboards
-- Use Excel for flexible lookups and dimension enrichment
+- Use Excel for supplemental enrichment (competition/difficulty)
-- Visualize with Power BI and apply DAX for deeper metrics
+- Visualize actionable insights using Power BI and DAX

 ## 🚀 How to Use
 1. Run Python notebook to generate: